Shoulder pain in Cheltenham

 A tear of the rotator cuff is usually felt as sudden sharp pain or ‘twinge’ in the shoulder.
 A person with minor tears may be able to continue with this pain with minimal hindrance.
 However, as the muscle cools down the pain often gradually worsens as bleeding and swelling around the injured muscle takes place.
 In severe tears, pain may be so significant that you are unable to continue participating.
 Other symptoms include reduced range of movement, stiffness, weakness, and joint clicking.

-Initial treatment of a rotator cuff tear often involves activity modification, and the use of soft tissue treatment such as massage, stretching, and a series of specific, progressive strengthening exercises.
+Rotator cuff tear physiotherapy treatment often involves activity modification, and the use of soft tissue treatment such as massage, stretching, and a series of specific, progressive strengthening exercises.

 Other treatments include, Taping, Postural Realignment, Sports Injury Rehab, Ergonomic Assessment.